Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Introduction

-{\bf Final measurement on s+a (optional)}.
-In order to achieve the full system-output QFI, a final measurement can be applied to s+a, whose basis $\{ |e^{[s+a]}_i\rangle\}_{i=1}^D$ is determined by the conditions

-As stated above, the final measurement improves the estimation error for small $n$, but is only marginally beneficial for large $n$.

-In section \ref{sec:Simulations} we describe the results of a simulation study for a simplified model where the system plus absorber are represented by a two-dimensional system with a pure stationary state.
+In section \ref{sec:Simulations} we describe the results of two numerical investigations testing our theoretical results.
+The first investigation focuses on a simplified model where the system plus absorber are represented by a two-dimensional system with a pure stationary state.
 While this sidesteps the preliminary estimation stage of the protocol, it allows us to specifically test the key features of the adaptive measurement algorithm with a reasonably large trajectory length and a high number of repetitions.
 For this model, we can explicitly compute the system-output QFI (cf. Lemma \ref{lemma:QFI-finite-time}), while the classical Fisher information of any output measurement strategy can be estimated by sampling techniques.
 The results confirm that the adaptive measurement attains the QFI when the system is measured at the end, while the output-only strategy is only worse by a constant independent of trajectory length.
 On the other hand, simple measurements (same fixed basis for each unit) perform strictly worse even when the measurement basis is optimised.
 While the improvement here is not dramatic, our preliminary investigations indicate that the gap increases significantly with the system dimension, depending on the chosen model.
 We further test the performance of the maximum likelihood estimator and find that its mean square error approaches the inverse of the classical Fisher information in the long-time limit, which agrees broadly with the Cram\'{e}r-Rao bound.
+The second numerical investigation implements the full two-stage adaptive measurement algorithm including the use of the coherent absorber.

-Finally, we note that our scheme can be extended to continuous-time dynamics by using standard time-discretisation techniques \cite{Osborne,Horssen13}.
+Finally, we note that our scheme can be extended to continuous-time dynamics by using standard time-discretisation techniques \citep{Osborne,Horssen13}.
 Although we do not treat this in detail here, we comment on this extension at the end of the paper.